madaram30/aws-training/Challenges/lambda-s3-events-sqs/README.md

   3. To observe the execution of the function, go to cloudwatch and choose "Log Groups" under logs.
   4. Click on the logs group -> /aws/lambda/<lambda-function-name>
   5. Once the function is executed successfully, you must be able to see the files in your target S3 bucket.

-Errors:
-  1. If you can't see the logs in the CloudWatch, please check the IAM role that is created.
-Make sure you replaced <lambda-function-name> with the correct name.